wp-cli/handbook/_posts/2016-02-04-restful-wp-cli-update-2.md

     }

 Notice how you can use `--http=<domain>` to interact with a remote WordPress site. `--http=<domain>` must be supplied as the second argument to be used.
 Without it, wp-rest-cli will look for endpoints of a WordPress site in a directory specified by `--path=<path>` (or the current directory, if `--path=<path` isn't supplied).

-**Warning:** This project is at a very early stage.
-Treat it as an experiment, and understand that breaking changes will be made without warning.
-The sky may also fall on your head.

 Using wp-rest-cli requires the latest nightly build of WP-CLI, which you can install with `wp cli update --nightly`.
 Once you've done so, you can install wp-rest-cli with `wp package install danielbachhuber/wp-rest-cli`.